 Not to mention that nothing smells better than a homemade pumpkin pie with plenty of fall spices!
 But, of course, I love easy keto desserts, so my only thought for this pie recipe was to be simple enough so everyone could make it.

-This sugar-free pumpkin pie recipe tastes just like a traditional pumpkin pie, so your friends and family with definitely love it.
-Serve it plain or with a dollop of whipped Cream for an extra festive Thanksgiving dessert.
+This sugar-free pumpkin pie recipe tastes just like a traditional pumpkin pie, so your friends and family will definitely love it.

 The almond flour crust is flaky, tender that it melts in your mouth, and the sugar-free filling is super creamy.